Provides an object representation of a uniform resource identifier (URI) and easy access to the parts of the URI.

 With the growth of the Internet, there is a growing need to identify resources using languages other than English.
 Identifiers which facilitate this need and allow non-ASCII characters (characters in the Unicode/ISO 10646 character set) are known as International Resource Identifiers (IRIs).
 The specifications for IRIs are documented in RFC 3987 published by IETF.
 Using IRIs allows a URL to contain Unicode characters.

 The existing class has been extended in .NET Framework v3.5, 3.0 SP1, and 2.0 SP1 to provide IRI support based on RFC 3987.
-Current users will not see any change from the .NET Framework 2.0 behavior unless they specifically enable IRI.
+Users of .NET Framework versions before version 4.5 will not see any change from the .NET Framework 2.0 behavior unless they specifically enable IRI.
 This ensures application compatibility with prior versions of the .NET Framework.

 To enable support for IRI, the following change is required: